Upper Neck 101

-Across many years and for many thousands of patients, positive changes occur in different areas.
+Across many years of in-depth research and hundreds of thousands of patients, we have seen that following an optimal NUCCA correction, positive changes occur in different areas of the body.
 The lower end of the brain is called the brainstem because it descends (neurologically) down into the upper neck.
 Every nerve that travels down the spinal cord has to pass through the small donut shaped vertebra that wraps around the brainstem called the “atlas”!
 For this reason, the upper neck is our neurological “Grand Central Station”!
-Here’s why:
+Here’s why it is so important:

 Posture And Body Balance